Azkellas/cgenhancer/README.md

 * Display the full date
 * Possibility to rename submits
 * Possibility to save the rank and the elo of submits
+* Possibility to hide submits from the list
 ![HistoryExample](https://image.ibb.co/eDarJp/history.gif)